 Although terms like “polar vortex” are becoming part of America’s winter vocabulary, there are easy ways to cut energy waste to make sure our utility bills don’t skyrocket as the temperatures plummet.

-Keep in mind that heating accounts for a whopping 40 percent of the average home energy use, so consumers can quickly see the effects of energy waste right away on their heating bills.
+Keep in mind that heating accounts for a whopping 40 percent of the average home energy use.
+So consumers can quickly see the effects of energy waste.
+I mean right away on their heating bills.
 Although relatively simple fixes in managing temperature, regulating humidity, changing filters, and sealing air gaps can produce measurable results, the discussion of winter energy efficiency at home has to begin with the furnace.

 Unfortunately, government efficiency standards for furnaces haven’t been updated in a meaningful way since they were first written in 1987.
 The technology of energy efficiency was in its infancy then, so the humble home furnace hasn’t gotten the same big energy-savings revamp as appliances like refrigerators and dishwashers.
 A new Department of Energy standard that would have substantially increased furnace efficiency has been put on hold pending a legal challenge by industry, but we hope and expect that DOE will either move forward with this money-saving energy efficiency standard or with an even stronger one before too long.

 Still, there have been improvements in efficiency simply because consumers have demanded them.
 If this tough, cold winter has consumers considering the purchase of a new furnace, Step No. 1 is to look for units with an ENERGY STAR® label to improve efficiency and to lower heating bills.
 These high-efficiency furnaces have a rating of at least 90 AFUE or higher.
 AFUE stands for annual fuel utilization efficiency and a 90 AFUE furnace means that the furnace is 90% efficient — for 100 units of energy input, the furnace produces 90 units of heat output.